andychisholm/nel/docs/guides/models.md

 # Building Wikipedia Models

-This example demonstrates the process of downloading, preprocessing and building models for linking entities in Wikipedia.
+This example demonstrates the process of downloading, preprocessing and building models of entities in Wikipedia.

-## Downloading and Preprocessing the latest Wikipedia Dump
+## Download and Preprocess the latest Wikipedia Dump

 __sift__ provides a handy script for downloading the latest partitioned Wikipedia dump.